TheDeadspace/SomeStuff/README.md

 # SomeStuff

-Script payloads for "under the sheets" info gathering...
+Script payloads for "under the sheets" info gathering...PLUS Other shenanigans

 (Keylogger and screenshot functionality)